StephanAkkerman/StephanAkkerman.github.io/README.md

-This is a GitHub pages website hosted at StephanAkkerman.github.io
+This is a GitHub pages website hosted at [a link](StephanAkkerman.github.io)